 JOHN PARRINELLO (aka "JP"), President

 - AFFILIATIONS: NOHVCC-State Partner, New Jersey Off Highway Vehicle Association- Founder ,VP & Advocacy Director, NJ Trail Council- Motorized Rep ,NJ Trails Plan Steering Committee, NJ Trails Council ORV Sub-Committee, AMA,ATVA,NRA ASI Safety Instructor, Tread Lightly Tread Trainer.
-National President – Wheelers for the Wounded, Team Leader – Wheelers for the Wounded NJ, Founder - Northeast OHV Congress (a collaboration of northeast trail users) North Jersey Jeep Club- Land Use Chair.
+National President – Wheelers for the Wounded, President – Wheelers for the Wounded NJ, Founder - Northeast OHV Congress (a collaboration of northeast trail users) North Jersey Jeep Club- Land Use Chair.

 - RECREATIONAL INTERESTS: Wheeling, ATV/Motorcycle riding, Softball, Target Shooting, camping.
 Working with our nations wounded warriors.

 - HOME STATE: New Jersey

 - FAVORITE TRAIL/AREA: Too many to mention.
 Never met a trail I didn`t like.

 - HOW YOU GOT INVOLVED: I have been riding dirt bikes then quads for about 40 plus years and wheeling for more than 20 and have been involved with access issues for a good part of them.
 As I had been working issues in NJ, I realized we didn`t have a state association so after beating my head against the wall for years pretty much by myself, I reached out to BRC, NOHVCC, AMA and other groups for help and they all came up big for us in New Jersey, helping us start a state association which is a key element to preserving trails.

 GLEN ZUMWALT, Vice President